If you found this blog and aren’t sure where to begin, this is the page for you.

 About the Author

 Curtis Kitchen, CAE — Director of Marketing at the Society for Simulation in Healthcare, past President of the Kansas City Society of Association Executives, and a twelve-year practitioner in association management.
-Full bio here →
+I also write children’s books.
+The Amera Can series — six stories about a bald eagle named Amera that explore character, courage, and doing the right thing — is complete and available on Substack at curtiskitchenbooks.substack.com.
+Full bio here

 A Book Is Coming